zpayne1776/byu-cs324/hw-manhunt/README.md

  6. Which section number(s) contain a man page for `socket`?
  7. Which `socket` option "Returns a value indicating whether or not this socket has been marked to accept connections with `listen(2)`"?
- 8. How many man pages (in any section) contain keyword references to `getaddrinfo`?
+ 8. How many short manual page descriptions contain the keyword `getaddrinfo`?
  9. According to the "DESCRIPTION" section of the man page for `string`, the functions described in that man page are used to perform operations on strings that are ________________. (fill in the blank)